wmde/wikibase-release-pipeline/docs/manual-install.md

 ### 5. Initial configuration

-Make a copy of the [example environment file](../.env.example) in the Wikibase Suite directory.
+Make a copy of the [example environment file](../.env.example) in the WBS directory.

 ```sh
 cp .env.example .env